thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-ModerationModel/README.md

    Open the following URL in your browser:
   `http://localhost:<PORT_NO>/rai/v1/raimoderationmodels/docs`

+**Note:** In the swagger opened in browser the endpoint - /rai/v1/raimoderationmodels/ImageGenerate won't work as we have disabled img_router in the previous step because we don't require the image generation API

 ## License
 The source code for the project is licensed under the MIT license, which you can find in the [LICENSE.txt](LICENSE.txt) file.